Alfresco/alfresco-ansible-deployment/docs/SECURITY.md

 BSSRF attacks.
 In order to mitigate this risk, you may decide to disable the optimal renditions and instead generate lower quality renditions (where basically images would not be rendered as part of the HTML).
-That is achieved by the variable bellow:
+That is achieved by the variable below:

 ```yaml
 bssrf_protection_enabled: true